DMuszynski/design-patterns/abstract-factory/README.md

 </p>

 <h2>Program example</h2>
-The following program is an implementation abstract factory used for the production of modern and Victorian furniture (chair, sofa and table).
+The following program is an implementation abstract factory pattern used for the production of modern and Victorian furniture (chair, sofa and table).

 <br>Abstract product - furniture interfaces.